-- Have a love of languages - Enjoy communication and wish to develop their listening and reading skills - Wish to open up career opportunities in a European job market - Want to use languages to support other qualifications - Are interested in learning about other cultures or travel
+Have a love of languages

+- · Want to develop their communication skills - · Wish to open up career opportunities in an international job market - Want to use languages to support other qualifications (physiotherapy, politics, business, maths, law, economics, sports marketing... the list goes on!) - · Are interested in learning about other cultures or travel

 The course will provide students with a sound basis for future study and will enhance employment prospects.
+It is a "facilitating subject" for the The Russell Group, which represents 24 leading UK universities.

 The qualification builds on knowledge and skills gained at GCSE.
 You will need to have good independent study skills and be confident at communicating.
-You should have achieved at least a Grade B in your chosen language at GCSE in all skills.
+You should have achieved at least a Grade 6 in your chosen language at GCSE in all skills.